BenjaminBush/BenjaminBush.github.io/_posts/2023-11-09-nano_medgpt_1.md

 We can go ahead and generate samples from the untrained Bigram LM to see what it will spit out prior to any training.

-// example
+> 0l6fu1be10mrb3e97hmdbmfdn7afclyax 87 3b2i1 b17az3 8qyacp30u4ty3xfe0zlhpn8817wqq5xsilhpo3bnirffzb8o2mx

+>

 As expected, it's basically a uniform prediction of a random characters.
 This would hardly be helpful to the already tired clinician.
-Let's see if the Bigram LM can do any better after training for // x epochs etc.
+Let's see if the Bigram LM can do any better after training for 500 epochs.

-// example
+> 0p d1hofcofs3rdaexrktapk9 tjca7rv5awzu6xoklclrdroknoghevy6iyzdrvcv5901udzerklhko7 3c683w7mcip t057cof
+>

-It's clear both the validation los s and the samples produced that the Bigram LM lacks sufficient representational capacity to meaningfully learn the underlying relationships between the text in the corpus.
+It's clear both the validation loss (3.49) and the samples produced that the Bigram LM lacks sufficient representational capacity to meaningfully learn the underlying relationships between the text in the corpus.
 It is not well suited to this task and we require a heavier hammer.

 ## Transformers
 GPTs are "Generative Pre-trained Transformers"; I would be remiss if I did not spend some time talking about transformers as they are the critical building block in this network architecture.
 More importantly, they are one of the innovations that has led to drastic improvements in NLP over the past 6 years and the same concepts are being applied for massive gains in computer vision currently.
 Transformers will be the key tool that allow us to produce a coherent model.